gaqzi/reflections/content/python/mixins.md

 This section discusses two advanced data structures that I mentioned at the beginning of the post.

-* BitSet : Mutable set-like data structure that doesn't perform hashing
+* BitSet : Mutable set-like data structure that doesn't perform hashing.
-* SQLAlchemyDict: Mutable dict-like data structure that can store key-value pairs in any SQLAlchemy supported relational database
+* SQLAlchemyDict: Mutable dict-like data structure that can store key-value pairs in any SQLAlchemy supported relational database.

 ### BitSet